Actively Recruiting

 You will not qualify if you...

-- Younger than 65 years or older than 85 years
+- Younger than 65 or older than 85 years

-- Diagnosis of dementia
+- Diagnosed with dementia

-- Life-threatening illness including those receiving palliative care or hospice
+- Life-threatening illness including those receiving palliative or hospice care

-- Unwilling or unable to provide consent
+- Unable or unwilling to provide consent

 - Unable to complete study procedures

-- Advanced non-skin cancer (Stage III or IV) under treatment
+- Advanced non-skin cancer (stage III or IV) under treatment

 - Advanced liver failure

-- Chronic kidney failure requiring hemodialysis
+- Chronic renal insufficiency requiring hemodialysis

 - Advanced chronic obstructive pulmonary disease preventing participation